-The Stibbert Museum in Florence is named after Frederick Stibbert and is housed in the villa that this Scottish freebooter inherited from his Italian mother.
+The Stibbert Museum in Florence is named after Frederick Stibbert and is housed in the Villa Montughi, which this Scottish freebooter had inherited from his Italian mother.
 The collection, spread over 60 rooms, is highly eclectic, with the highlight being a collection of harnesses from all over the world.

 Facts Stibbert Museum Florence

 The address of the Museo Stibbert is Via Federigo Stibbert 26 – 50134 Firenze.
 Tel. +39055475520.
 Bus: 4.
 Opening hours are Monday to Wednesday from 10:00 to 14:00 and Friday to Sunday from 10:00 to 18:00.
 Closed on Thursday.
 1 January, Easter Sunday, 1 May, 15 August, 25 December closed.
 Admission: 8 Euro (children between 4 and 12 years old 6 Euro; children 0-3 years old free).
 One can only enter with a one hour tour.
 The Japanese part is not included in this tour.
 If you would like to see this, you will have to pay an extra 150 Euro per group.

 History Stibbert Museum